MemRec: Collaborative Memory-Augmented Agentic Recommender System: Empirical Evaluation

 \subsection{Flexibility and Cost-Effectiveness (RQ3)}

-To evaluate the flexibility and cost-effectiveness of \texttt{MemRec}, we performed comprehensive experiments comparing the performance and cost of MemRec with existing methods, as illustrated in Figure~\ref{fig:efficiency_bubble}.
-A detailed breakdown of the performance and efficiency metrics can be found in Appendix~\ref{sec:app_efficiency_analysis}.
+To evaluate the flexibility and practical deployment viability of \texttt{MemRec}, we analyze the trade-offs between reasoning performance, sequential latency, and computational cost across various configurations (Figure~\ref{fig:efficiency_bubble}).
+A detailed metrics breakdown is provided in Appendix~\ref{sec:app_efficiency_analysis}.

-The results clearly demonstrate that \texttt{MemRec} establishes a superior Pareto frontier balancing reasoning performance and computational cost.
-The curve corresponding to \texttt{MemRec} configurations consistently occupies the upper-left region, indicating that it achieves higher performance for a given cost budget, or conversely, requires lower cost to reach a target performance level, compared to baselines.
-We highlight three strategic positions along this frontier: the \textbf{Cloud-OSS} configuration offers an optimal balance, achieving near-ceiling performance at a fraction of the cost of proprietary models; the \textbf{Vector} variant demonstrates extreme modularity and ultra-low latency by replacing the LLM ranker; and \textbf{Local} deployments provide high-performance options for privacy-sensitive domains without reliance on third-party APIs.
+Crucially, this analysis focuses on the \textbf{online inference cost} (i.e., the Re-ranking stage).
+A fundamental advantage of \texttt{MemRec} is its ability to offload the computationally heavy cognitive load of processing dense collaborative graphs to asynchronous offline batches.
+Unlike monolithic baseline agents that must ingest vast raw contexts in real-time, \texttt{MemRec} achieves superior online efficiency by only querying the distilled collaborative memory.
+This architectural shift establishes a vastly superior Pareto frontier.
+Specifically, the \textbf{Standard} (\texttt{gpt-4o-mini}) and \textbf{Cloud-OSS} (a high-throughput open-weights model on Azure matching the mini price tier) configurations achieve near-ceiling performance at a fraction of the baselines' online cost, demonstrating model-agnostic serving efficiency.
+Furthermore, the \textbf{Vector} variant showcases extreme modularity by replacing the LLM ranker with lightweight vector similarity search to achieve sub-millisecond online latency.
+Additionally, as detailed in Appendix Table \ref{tab:architectural_analysis_app}, \textbf{Local} deployments (e.g., \texttt{Qwen-2.5-7B}) provide competitive performance for privacy-sensitive domains.